 Frederick W. Smith

-Frederick W. Smith is chairman and chief executive officer of FedEx Corporation, a $45-billion global transportation, business services and logistics company.
+Frederick W. Smith is chairman and CEO of FedEx Corp., a $60 billion global transportation, business services, and logistics company.

-Smith is responsible for providing strategic direction for all FedEx Corporation operating companies, including FedEx Services, FedEx Express, FedEx Ground and FedEx Freight.
-FedEx serves more than 220 countries and territories with operations that include 634 aircraft and over 90,000 vehicles.
-More than 300,000 team members worldwide handle more than 10 million shipments each business day.
-Since founding FedEx in 1971, Smith has been an active proponent of regulatory reform, free trade and "open skies agreements" for aviation around the world.
+Smith is responsible for providing strategic direction for all FedEx Corp. and its operating companies, including FedEx Services, FedEx Express, FedEx Ground, and FedEx Freight.
+Since founding FedEx in 1971, he has been an active proponent of regulatory reform, free trade, and “open skies agreements” for aviation around the world.
 Most recently, he has advocated for vehicle energy-efficiency standards and a national energy policy.

-Smith is co-chairman of the Energy Security Leadership Council, a Trustee for the United States Council for International Business and a member of the Business Roundtable.
+Smith is co-chairman of the Energy Security Leadership Council, a trustee for the United States Council for International Business, and a member of the Business Roundtable.
 He served as chairman of the U.S.-China Business Council and is co-chairman of the French-American Business Council.
-Smith has served on the boards of several large public companies and the St. Jude Children's Research Hospital and Mayo Foundation Boards.
-He was formerly chairman of the Board of Governors for the International Air Transport Association and the U.S. Air Transport Association.
+He has also served on the boards of several large public companies and on the St. Jude Children’s Research Hospital and Mayo Foundation boards.
+He was formerly chairman of the board of governors for the International Air Transport Association and the U.S. Air Transport Association.

-Smith has received numerous civic, academic and business awards including the Global Leadership Award from the U.S—India Business Council, the George C. Marshall Foundation Award; and the Circle of Honor Award from the Congressional Medal of Honor Foundation.
-In addition, Smith is a member of the Aviation Hall of Fame, served as co-chairman of both the U.S. World War II Memorial Project and the campaign for the National Museum of the Marine Corps and was named a top CEO by both BARRON’S magazine and CHIEF EXECUTIVE magazine.
+Smith has received numerous civic, academic, and business awards, including the Global Leadership Award from the U.S.-India Business Council, the George C. Marshall Foundation Award, and the Circle of Honor Award from the Congressional Medal of Honor Foundation.
+In addition, he is a member of the Aviation Hall of Fame, served as co-chairman of both the U.S. World War II Memorial Project and the campaign for the National Museum of the Marine Corps, and was named a top CEO by Barron’s and Chief Executive magazines.